It took Fujimi quite a long time before they did a 3rd gen RX-7 kit,

 The kits body is identical to the '99 RS, so the fog lights in the brake cooling intakes need to be removed.
 Body and interior parts are molded in white, seats are molded in red and chassis parts are molded in black.

-I composed the picture on the right from pictures found on the Mazda Japan website to show what the real RZ looks like, a view of the dashboard can be found on the Car References page.
+I composed the picture on the right from pictures found on the Mazda Japan website to show what the real RZ looks like, a view of the dashboard and pictures of the interior can be found on a separate page.

 The production run was ended after 175 RZ types were produced, the Mazda Japan website no longer has info on the RZ.